Sturmflut/sturmflut.github.io/_posts/2015-07-02-mediatek-details-soc-startup.markdown

 The Boot ROM contains a small piece of 32-Bit ARMv7 machine code that performs the following steps:

-1. Initialise UART1 (the first serial port) to 8 bit, no parity, 1 stopbit and 9600/19200 baud (depending on the clock)
+1. Initialise UART1 (the first serial port) to 8 bit, no parity, 1 stopbit and 9600/19200 baud (depending on the clock).

+2. Initialise the internal flash storage.

-2. Wait for a `Start` command for 150ms.
-If no START command is received, jump to address 0 of the attached flash and start execution.
+3. Wait for a `Start` command for 150ms.
+If no START command is received, load the Preloader into the On-Chip SRAM and execute it.

-3. Interpret commands sent by the host until a JUMP is issued to continue execution elsewhere.
+4. Interpret commands sent by the host, until a JUMP is issued to continue execution elsewhere.
+This is usually used to download a Preloader into the flash and then boot it.

 The Boot ROM supports the following commands: